hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_in_a_zero_gravity_chamber_conducti_d53aabef-cb35-4c7d-8714-bcd40736c1e2-0_1.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A team of AInauts in a zero-gravity chamber conducting experiments on the effects of AI on the human body."
+"A team of Ainautes in a zero-gravity chamber conducting experiments on the effects of AI on the human body."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.